uroskozole/PC7-DB_prediction/README.md

 - `src/realog/`: Folder containing the source code of the REALOG package.
 - `src/baselines/`: Folder containing the scripts to run the baselines.
 - `src/HPC/`: Folder containing the scripts to run the experiments on the HPC.
-- `src/scripts/`: Folder containing the scripts to split the used datasets into train/val/test.
+- `src/scripts/`: Folder containing the scripts to split the used datasets into train/val/test and model training.
-- `src/train.py`: Script to train the GNN models.